BenOvermyer/benovermyer.com/content/kb/books.md

 8. _The Dungeon Anarchist's Cookbook_ by Matt Dinniman
 9. _The Gate of the Feral Gods_ by Matt Dinniman
 10. _The Butcher's Masquerade_ by Matt Dinniman
+11. _The Eye of the Bedlam Bride_ by Matt Dinniman

 ## 2024